Mokarram Hussain Khundker: Legacy

-University of Dhaka holds a memorial lecture every year named as Khundkar Memorial Lecture in Khundker's memory.
+University of Dhaka holds a memorial lecture every year named Khundkar Memorial Lecture in his memory.
 A science building of the university is named as Mukarram Hussain Biggyan Bhaban.
 One of the main buildings of the Bangladesh Council of Scientific and Industrial Research (BCSIR) is named as Khundkar Smriti Bhaban.
 The university also hosts a research chair in memory of him.